Media event: Celebrities

-Non-scientific Internet polls and news
+Non-scientific internet polls and news

-Non-scientific Internet polls have been increasingly popular as a conversational tool on websites and major news outlets.
+Non-scientific internet polls have been increasingly popular as a conversational tool on websites and major news outlets.
 This method is used to invite participants to take a survey, which can generate thousands of responses or more.
 These polls are self-selected and can be used to drive more traffic to the website, which can cause the need for more news and generate more revenue.
 The large volume of responses can improve the image that is being reported rather than the news content itself.
 Participants can believe that their participation in these polls can contribute to the reported online survey's topic.
 Jack Fuller, President of Tribune Publishing Company, has touched on this topic and how this form of gathering information for non-scientific reasons can be inauthentic.
 The use of these online polls as news content can place scientific polls used for research to be equally as legitimate when that is often not the case.
 Boorstin has noted that these pseudo-events' main goals are meeting increased demands for more news and revenue generation.

+War coverages

+Since 1991 when Baudrillard made the bold claim that "The Gulf War Did Not Take Place", the authenticity of war coverages has long been debated.
+Similar claims have also been made on the Russo-Ukrainian War, which broke out against the backdrop of a much more post-modernized society in which anyone can create their own news and "realities".